-- E. is located in an EZ; and - F. is principally used in the ordinary course of the taxpayer's business: - as a broker or dealer in connection with the purchase or sale of stocks, bonds, other securities (IRC section 475(c)(2)), or of commodities (IRC section 475(e)), or in providing lending, loan arrangement, or loan origination services to customers in connection with the purchase or sale of securities (IRC section 475(c)(2)); or - of providing investment advisory services for a regulated investment company (IRC section 851); or - as an exchange registered as a national securities exchange (sections 3(a)(1) and 6(a) of the Securities Exchange Act of 1934); or - as a board of trade (section 1410(a) of the Not-for-Profit Corporation Law); or - as an entity that is wholly owned by one or more such national securities exchanges or boards of trade and that provides automation or technical services thereto (available to Article 9-A taxpayers only).
+- E. is located in an EZ; and - F. is principally used in the ordinary course of the taxpayer's business: - as a broker or dealer in connection with the purchase or sale of stocks, bonds, other securities (IRC section 475(c)(2)), or of commodities (IRC section 475(e)), or in providing lending, loan arrangement, or loan origination services to customers in connection with the purchase or sale of securities (IRC section 475(c)(2)); or - of providing investment advisory services for a regulated investment company (IRC section 851); or - as an exchange registered as a national securities exchange (sections 3(a)(1) and 6(a) of the Securities Exchange Act of 1934) (available to Article 9-A taxpayers only); or - as a board of trade (section 1410(a) of the Not-for-Profit Corporation Law) (available to Article 9-A taxpayers only); or - as an entity that is wholly owned by one or more such national securities exchanges or boards of trade and that provides automation or technical services thereto (available to Article 9-A taxpayers only).